doncandela/mgah/mgah.md

   Some fine points about the number of ranks:

-  - Omitting `-n 6` above will use all available cores, while setting the number of ranks to more than the available cores will cause `mpirun` to fail.
+  - Omitting `-n 6` above will set the number of ranks equal to the  number of available cores, while setting the number of ranks to more than the available cores will cause `mpirun` to fail.

   - Including the option  `--use-hwthread-cpus`  will use **hyperthreading**, if available for the CPU used, to double the effective number of cores and thus double the allowed number of ranks.